xregistry/spec/core/spec.md

 - Their names MUST be between 1 and 63 characters in length
 - Their names MUST only contain lowercase alphanumeric characters or an underscore (`[a-z0-9_]`) and MUST NOT start with a digit (`[0-9]`)
-- For STRING attributes, and empty string is a valid value and MUST NOT be treated the same as an attribute with no value (or absence of the attribute)
+- For STRING attributes, an empty string is a valid value and MUST NOT be treated the same as an attribute with no value (or absence of the attribute)
-- The string serialization of the attribute name and its value MUST NOT exceed 4096 bytes.
+- For scalar attributes, the string serialization of the attribute name and its value MUST NOT exceed 4096 bytes.
 This is to ensure that it can appear in an HTTP header without exceeding implementation limits (see [RFC6265/Limits](https://datatracker.ietf.org/doc/html/rfc6265#section-6.1)).
   In cases where larger amounts of data is needed, it is RECOMMENDED that an attribute (defined as a URL) be defined that references a separate